nghoangduonguit/meTune/README-NEW.md

    This scans your sheets directory and creates `sheets-config.json`

 3. **Open the tool**:
-   - Open `index.html` directly in your browser, or
+   - Just open `index.html` in your browser
-   - Use any simple HTTP server:
-     ```bash
-     # Using Python
-     python3 -m http.server 8000

-     # Using Node.js (if you have http-server installed)
-     npx http-server

-     # Using VS Code Live Server extension
-     # Right-click index.html > "Open with Live Server"
+   - Or use VS Code Live Server extension (right-click index.html > "Open with Live Server")
-     ```

-4. **Visit the site**:
-   - If using a server: `http://localhost:8000`
-   - Or just double-click `index.html` to open in browser

 ## Important